Pothulapati/gh-action-trace/README.md

 Processing 30 runs out of 7402 for workflow Unit tests Processing 30 runs out of 1262 for workflow CI
 ```

+You should be able to see traces in the Jaeger UI. :)